-Systems which handle sensitive information or key operational services shall be protected from exploitation of known vulnerabilities.

-You have demonstrable confidence in the effectiveness of the security of your technology, people, and processes relevant to essential services.

-You securely configure the network and information systems that support the delivery of essential services.

-The organisation is protected by a well managed firewall
+Assertion 1 Assertion 2 Assertion 3 Assertion 4 Standard 3 All networking components A penetration test has been Systems which handle You have demonstrable Standard 4 have had their default passwords changed. operational services shall be protected from exploitation of known vulnerabilities. effectiveness of the security of your technology, people, and processes relevant to essential services.
+Standard 5 and processes relevant to Standard 6 Standard 7 Assertion 5 Assertion 6 Standard 8 You securely configure the network and information systems that support the delivery of essential services.
+The organisation is protected by a well managed firewall Standard 9 systems that support the delivery of essential services.
+Standard

+All networking components have had their default passwords changed.